absmach/supermq-docs/docs/authorization.md

 }
 ```

-### Option 2: Get new access and refresh token through refresh endpoint by passing domain_id
+### Option 2: Get new access and refresh token through the refresh endpoint by passing domain_id

-In most of the cases user login domain in under determinable.
+In most of the cases user login domain is under determinable.
 This method will be useful for those kind of cases.

-**Step 1: Get token without domain id**
+**Step 1: Get token without domain ID**
 **Request:**

 ```bash